vladmokryi/lawn-mower-card/README.md

 1. In Lovelace UI, click 3 dots in top left corner.
 2. Click _Configure UI_.
 3. Click Plus button to add a new card.
-4. Find _Custom: Vacuum Card_ in the list.
+4. Find _Custom: Lawn Mower Card_ in the list.
 5. Choose `entity`.
 6. Now you should see the preview of the card!